sharma-archit/RISC-V-CPU-With-Extensions/README.md

 This project is built upon my previous 32-bit RISC-V CPU project.
 The goal of this project is to implement all of the ratified RISC-V ISA extensions as of version 20240411:

-RV64I Base Integer Instruction Set (WIP)
+RV64I Base Integer Instruction Set

 Zifencei Extension for Instruction-Fetch Fence (WIP)